M-Sawluk/CustomerLoader/README.md

 # Usage
 Starting variables which need to be provided

--Dconfig.location= path to jdbc config file, avaiable in project.
+-Dconfig.location= path to jdbc.properties file, avaiable in project.

 -Dchunk.size= number of customer read and save into database at once.